-Yes, you can proceed with your plans for egg donation in Cyprus via a reputed IVF treatment clinic in Cyprus.
+Yes, you can proceed with your plans for egg donation in Cyprus via a reputed IVF agency experienced in IVF treatment in Cyprus.
 Here, egg and sperm donors are required by law to be screened for infectious illnesses.
 Hepatitis B and C, HIV, syphilis, CMV, and Rubella are few of the diseases that make it into the list.
 Depending on the clinic, further screening tests may be performed.

 Even though the Egg donation process is anonymous, recipients have access to a wealth of information about their donor like age, height, nationality, weight, skin color, blood type, hair color and so on.
 The information would also include the medical history and background of the egg donor in Cyprus.

 Women suffering from random genetic illnesses or the ones with numerous unsuccessful IVF cycles, women with decreased ovarian function, and healthy older women can benefit from Gaia Fertility’s egg donation in Cyprus.